Manufacturing in the United States: Trade policy

 U.S. manufacturing employment has declined steadily as a share of total employment, from around 28% in 1960 to 8% in March 2017.
 Manufacturing employment has fallen from 17.2 million persons in December 2000 to 12.4 million in March 2017, a decline of about 5.7 million or about one-third even as the U.S.population ballooned from 220 million to 330 million in the same time frame.
-An estimated 1-2 million of the job losses in manufacturing 1999–2011 were due to competition with China (the China shock), which entered the World Trade Organization in December 2001.
+An estimated 1–2 million of the job losses in manufacturing 1999–2011 were due to competition with China (the China shock), which entered the World Trade Organization in December 2001.
 The Economic Policy Institute estimated that the trade deficit with China cost about 2.7 million jobs between 2001 and 2011, including manufacturing and other industries.

 While U.S. manufacturing employment is down, output was near a record level in 2017 in real GDP terms, indicating productivity (output per worker) has also improved significantly.
 This is likely due to automation, global supply chains, process improvements, and other technology changes.

-Economist Paul Krugman argued in December 2016 that "America’s shift away from manufacturing doesn’t have much to do with trade, and even less to do with trade policy."
+Economist Paul Krugman argued in December 2016 that "America's shift away from manufacturing doesn't have much to do with trade, and even less to do with trade policy."
 He also cited the work of other economists indicating that the declines in manufacturing employment from 1999 to 2011 due to trade policy generally and trade with China specifically were "less than a fifth of the absolute loss of manufacturing jobs over the period" but that the effects were significant for regions directly impacted by those losses.

+The Biden administration's 2023 Trade Policy Agenda focused on strengthening domestic industries and minimizing reliance on foreign supply chains.
+The CHIPS and Science Act allocated nearly $53 billion to support semiconductor manufacturing in the U.S. The U.S. Department of Commerce proposed for 16 new semiconductor manufacturing facilities, which would shift the U.S. into a position of resiliency against foreign manufacturers.